rust-lang/blog.rust-lang.org/content/rust-compiler-performance-survey-2025-results/index.md

 </div>
 <!-- Chart problems end -->

-Based on the answers to these two questions, and other experiences shared in the open answers, we identifified three groups of workflows that we will discuss next:
+Based on the answers to these two questions and other experiences shared in the open answers, we identified three groups of workflows that we will discuss next:

 - Incremental rebuilds after making a small change
 - Type checking using `cargo check` or with a code editor